Configuring a

 For type 2 keyboards with a purply coloured PCB, the links are on the right-hand side of the circuit board and oriented vertically.
 Helpfully, these links are numbered 1 to 8.

-If you intend to change the link options frequently then I would recommend soldering in an 8-way DIL switch which will allow you to play about at will and without having to turn your BBC off.
+If you intend to change the link options frequently then I would recommend soldering in an 8-way DIP switch which will allow you to play about at will and without having to turn your BBC off.
+The picture above is the switch on Station 128.

 Osbyte 255

 The value of the keyboard link settings is held in the BBC's memory and this location can be read or written to using Osbyte call 255.
-Each of the 8 links occupies one bit of a byte of memory so the settings available to Osbyte 255 are as follows:
+Each of the 8 links occupies one bit of a byte of memory, which is shown in the table at the end of this page.

 To read the last loaded settings of the keyboard links (which may have changed since the last hard reset), you can read Osbyte 255.
 From BASIC this would be done as follows: